mauberti-bc/sims-docs/docs/getting-started/create-project.md

 By default, the user who created a Project will be the only member of that Project.
 This means that whoever made the Project is the only person able to see its contents.

 You can invite other members when editing the Project's metadata.
-Your colleagues must [sign up](/docs/getting-started/signing-up) for the Species Inventory Management System before they can be invited to Projects.
+Your colleagues must gain access to the Species Inventory Management System before they can be invited to Projects.

 ### Project roles